Linear algebra libraries

 Why use implicit methods?¶

-- Can mathematically do the same thing we just did for Euler for Runge-Kutta and other methods, but the math gets more complicated due to all the recursive definitions.
+We can mathematically do the same thing we just did for Euler in order to implement implicit Runge-Kutta and other methods, but the math gets more complicated due to all the recursive definitions.
+A very common method used with scipy.integrate.solve_ivp is the Radau method, which is a higher-order implicit Runge-Kutta method.

 Multistep methods¶